Credit Card Icon

 Consult an Eye Care Professional for Persistent Symptoms

-• Severe Pain: Intense discomfort that lingers despite your best efforts at home.
+• Severe Pain: Intense discomfort that lingers despite your best home care efforts.

-• Vision Changes: Any alterations in your vision, such as blurriness, double vision, or sudden loss of sight.
+• Vision Changes: Any alterations in vision, including blurriness, double vision, or sudden loss of sight.

-• Discharge: Unusual discharge from the eye, which may indicate an infection.
+• Discharge: Unusual discharge from the eye, which could indicate an infection.

-• Swelling or Redness: Significant swelling or redness that doesn’t seem to improve over time.
+• Swelling or Redness: Significant swelling or redness that doesn’t improve.

-• Sensitivity to Light: Increased sensitivity to light that disrupts your daily activities.
+• Sensitivity to Light: Heightened sensitivity to light that disrupts daily activities.

 An eye care professional can conduct a thorough examination, provide an accurate diagnosis, and recommend effective treatments to alleviate your symptoms and protect your vision.
-It’s common to feel anxious about these issues, especially since around 93 million US adults are at high risk for vision loss.
-Timely consultations are vital to prevent further complications.
+Notably, approximately 93 million US adults are at high risk for vision loss, with 40% of these individuals not having received an eye exam in the past year.
+Timely consultations are crucial for preventing further complications.

-Real-world experiences show that many patients have found relief and improved outcomes through professional intervention.
-This underscores the importance of not delaying care.
-Remember, we are here to help you through this process.
+Real-world cases demonstrate that many patients have found relief and improved outcomes through professional intervention, underscoring the importance of not delaying care.
+We are here to support you through this process.
+For more information, watch our video on how the Light Adjustable Lens works.

 Follow the arrows to see which symptoms indicate that it's time to consult an eye care professional.
 If you experience any of these symptoms, it's important to seek help.